 On June 26, 1998, Old Cedar merged with and into the Company, then newly formed as a wholly-owned Maryland subsidiary of Old Cedar.
 Immediately thereafter, the Company assigned substantially all of its assets and liabilities to a newly-formed Delaware limited partnership, Cedar Income Fund Partnership, L.P. (the "Operating Partnership"), in exchange for an aggregate of 2,245,411 operating partnership units of the Operating Partnership ("Units"), which constituted the sole general partnership interest and all of the limited partnership interests in the Operating Partnership.
 After such assignment, CBC exchanged 1,703,300 shares of the Company's Common Stock, \$0.01 par value per share ("New Common Stock"), for 1,703,300 limited partnership units in the Operating Partnership owned by the Company.
 The shares of New Common Stock were cancelled by the Company upon their exchange by CBC.
-Following these transactions, substantially all of the Company's assets consisted of the controlling general partner interest of the Operating Partnership and approximately 24% of the Units; substantially all of CBC's assets consisted of 189,737 shares of New Common Stock, approximately 35% of the then issued and outstanding shares of New Common Stock, and approximately 76% of the Units.
+Following these transactions, substantially all of tBC's assets consisted of 189,737 shares of New Common Stock, and approximately 35% of the then issued and outstanding shares of New Common Stock, and approximately 76% of the Units.

 As of November 5, 1999, a Subscription Agreement was entered into by and between the Company and Uni-Invest Holdings (U.S.A.)
 B.V., pursuant to which Uni-Invest Holdings (U.S.A.)
 B.V. acquired on or about November 15, 1999, through a private placement, 150,000 shares of Common Stock of the Company at \$4.50 per share (which price as of such date of issue was higher than the quoted price for such shares on the NASDAQ).
 As a result of such placement and other private placements of an additional 250,000 shares of Common Stock, as of November 15, 1999, Uni-Invest Holdings (U.S.A.)
 B.V. owned approximately 16% of the Common Stock of the Company.
 CBC's Common Stock ownership was correspondingly reduced from approximately 35% to approximately 20%.
 Also in accordance with the agreement, and pursuant to Board of Directors' approval and shareholders' approval at a special meeting held on February 24, 2000, the Company changed its name from Cedar Income Fund, Ltd. to Uni-Invest (U.S.A.), Ltd. effective as of February 29, 2000.
-The name of the Operating Partnership was correspondingly changed from Cedar Income Fund Partnership, L.P. to Uni- Invest (U.S.A.)
+The name of the Operating Partnership was correspondingly changed from Cedar Income Fund Partnership, L.P. to Uni-Invest (U.S.A.)
 Partnership, L.P. as of February 29, 2000.